 A hair mask is similar in effect to a deep conditioner and facial mask combined.
 Hair masks are generally designed to be left in over a longer period of time than most regular conditioners.
 This extended period of time allows the nutrients and moisturizing properties of the mask to have more of an effect on your hair, helping to nourish both the inside and the outside of the hair follicle.

-As with most conventional hair care products, a large amount of hair masks and deep conditioners tend to contain parabens and sulfates, among other solvents.
+As with most conventional hair care products, a large number of hair masks and deep conditioners tend to contain parabens and sulfates, among other solvents.
 These are best avoided as they can have negative effects on your hair or health in general.
-This is why I would personally recommend going the DIY route, as it’s more cost effective and healthier in the long run.
+This is why I would personally recommend going the DIY route, as it’s more cost-effective and healthier in the long run.
 Saving money and staying healthy is always a preferable outcome.

 When’s The Right Time To Use A Hair Mask?

-If you have coloured hair or have highlights, conventional shampoos are not recommended.
-Over time, and with each wash, they tend to strip your hair of it’s natural proteins and oils.
+If you have colored hair or have highlights, conventional shampoos are not recommended.
+Over time, and with each wash, they tend to strip your hair of its natural proteins and oils.
 This leads to a loss of color, sheen and eventually dries your hair out.
 Once your hair becomes dry, it’s easily damaged and this generally leads to split ends.

 It’s a good time to consider using a hair mask when your hair becomes frizzy, dry or shows signs of split ends.
 This is a good indication that your hair is lacking moisture and needs serious attention.
 Without remedying dry hair in this condition, breakage becomes inevitable – which means hair loss.
 Something we’d no doubt all like to avoid.

 So if you tend to spend a lot of time outdoors or in a swimming pool (with lots of salt or chlorine) or even spend a lot of time in the ocean, using a hair mask should be on your list of hair treatments.
-I would also consider hair masks if you’d like to cut down on the amount of times you wash your hair, or would like to stay away from conventional shampoos, hairsprays and conditioners.
+I would also consider hair masks if you’d like to cut down on the number of times you wash your hair or would like to stay away from conventional shampoos, hairsprays, and conditioners.